 There are several exceptions to that general rule and many cases of wrongful termination in NJ, however.
 An employer is not permitted to terminate an employee for a discriminatory purpose.
-At Schorr & Associates, our experienced employment discrimination lawyers in NJ fight against discrimination in the workplace every day.
+At Schorr & Associates, our experienced wrongful termination lawyers in NJ fight against discrimination in the workplace every day.
 An employer may not retaliate against an employee for whistleblowing or for filing a workers compensation claim.
 An employer may also face liability if the termination is in violation of a contract or collective bargaining agreement.
 Finally, an employer may not terminate an employee for a reason that would violate public policy, including, in some instances, constitutional violations.

 Learn more about these causes of action regarding wrongful termination in NJ below.